 As with every natural wonder, a level of care and attention is required to get the most from your visit.
 Be warned that there are no lifeguards watching over the people who come to swim or jump.
 With no supervision, it can be a while before emergency help gets to Cenote Calavera, so be clever and don’t take any undue risks.
 If you have an opportunity to hire a qualified cave diver or instructor to be your guide, the whole trip will be even more rewarding (and safer).

 Exploring Cenote Calavera requires a good level of physical fitness, so make sure you’re in the right shape mentally and physically before you take on the journey.
 When you are ready to jump, watch out for divers surfacing and others casually swimming in the water below.
 It doesn’t get too packed but because some of the holes are quite small, a few people can feel like a lot of bodies.

 Some of the holes are quite thin, necessitating only one jumper at a time.
-Watch your head, because it’s easy to knock into the rock face if you mistime your leap.
-Let’s hope you don’t have claustrophobia either because Cenote Calavera is small in total area
+Watch your head because it’s easy to knock into the rock face if you mistime your leap.
+Let’s hope you’re not claustrophobic either because Cenote Calavera is small in total area.

 Did you know you can now travel with Culture Trip to Mexico?
 Join our nine-day adventure through the Yucatán Peninsula – led by local guides to guarantee the most authentic experience.